Vegetarian's Japan Guide

 Click the photo to find out where else to visit around Nagano Station!

-For more information, please refer to our article on A Guide to the Attractions Around Nagano Station!
+For more information on wherelse is worth your time, please refer to our article on A Guide to the Attractions Around Nagano Station!

 If you aren’t in a hurry, we recommend you stop by Obuse for the delicious chestnut desserts and the dramatic ukiyo-e that the town is famous for.